BDC Hamburger Icon

 Did You Know?Did you know

 Gantt charts can be simple or complex, depending on the needs of the project manager and the team.
-As you are deciding how to manage a project, consider the following:
+As you decide how to manage a project, consider the following:

-Gantt’s scientific management theory incorporates benchmarks as a way to complete a project efficiently.
+• Milestones and deadlines: Gantt’s management theory incorporates benchmarks to efficiently complete a project.
 Each milestone should have a clear deadline or target date attached to it.
-This helps you track progress, evaluate the project’s overall timeline and ensure that key deliverables are completed on schedule.
+This helps you track progress, evaluate the project’s overall timeline, and ensure key deliverables are completed on schedule.

 TipBottom line